-2 Network-Conscious GIF
+2. Network-conscious GIF

-As stated in the Section 1, we propose an alternative to the GIF89a standard that is networkconscious.
+As stated in the Section 1, we propose a network-conscious alternative to the GIF89a standard.
 The result, GIFNCa, removes the ordered delivery requirement (and for some applications the reliability requirement) of GIF89a by framing image data at the compression phase (i.e., application level).
 The actual frame size is dictated by the path MTU size of the connection over which the image is expected to travel.
-Hence, the expected path MTU size must be known prior to compression, or an image must be compressed and stored according to multiple possible path MTU sizes.4
+Hence, the expected path MTU size must be known prior to compression, or an image must be compressed and stored according to multiple possible path MTU sizes.
+4